Behind the Scenes of Texas Instruments's Latest Options Trends

 Having examined the options trading patterns of Texas Instruments, our attention now turns directly to the company.
 This shift allows us to delve into its present market position and performance

-Current Position of Texas Instruments With a trading volume of 2,277,095, the price of TXN is up by 2.87%, reaching $213.71.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 54 days from now.
-Expert Opinions on Texas Instruments
+Where Is Texas Instruments Standing Right Now?
+Currently trading with a volume of 2,173,883, the TXN's price is up by 1.54%, now at $204.94.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 48 days.
+What Analysts Are Saying About Texas Instruments

-Over the past month, 4 industry analysts have shared their insights on this stock, proposing an average target price of $227.75.
+4 market experts have recently issued ratings for this stock, with a consensus target price of $227.75.

-An analyst from Citigroup upgraded its action to Buy with a price target of $235.
+An analyst from Cantor Fitzgerald downgraded its action to Neutral with a price target of $210.
 Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on Texas Instruments with a target price of $268.
-In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Neutral, setting a price target of $210.
 Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Texas Instruments with a target price of $198.
+An analyst from Citigroup upgraded its action to Buy with a price target of $235.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.